matilda-sila/airbnb-clone-project./README.md

  “API Security”.
  REST API: Detailed documentation available through the OpenAPI standard, including endpoints for users, properties, bookings, and payments.
 GraphQL API: Provides a flexible query language for retrieving and manipulating data.

+“CI/CD Pipeline”.
+A CI/CD pipeline is a series of automated steps that streamline the software development process from coding to deployment.
+It automates tasks like building, testing, and deploying code, enabling faster and more reliable delivery of software changes